elodom22/deep-learning-challenge/README.md

 ## Summary and Recommendation
 #### By optimizing the model, we achieved an accuracy exceeding 79%, meaning that 79% of the test data points were correctly classified.
 This indicates that an applicant has nearly an 80% probability of success if the following criteria are met:
-*	The applicant's name appears more than five times (indicating they have applied more than once).
+*	The applicant's name appears more than once (indicating they have applied more than once).
 *	The application type belongs to one of these categories: T3, T4, T5, T6, or T19.
 *	The application's classification falls under one of the following values: C1000, C1200, C2000, C2100, or C3000.

 ### Alternative Approach:
 #### While this model demonstrated high accuracy and effectiveness, another viable option would be the Random Forest model, which is also well-suited for classification tasks.

+### Resources
+Class Activities\
+Microsoft Co-pilot\
+Google Gemini\
+StackOverflow